Pythonimous/ficbot/README.md

   ✨ *Powered by MobileNetV3 + Bidirectional LSTM.*
 - **🔹 Bio Generator**
   Provide a name, and the AI will generate a detailed character bio.
   ✨ *Built on DistilGPT2 with sliding window chunking (50–200 tokens) and optimized for CPU inference via LlamaCPP.
-Uses a lightweight RAG-inspired approach: vectorizes the input name, retrieves the most similar characters from the training set, and injects their anime genres and themes to ground the output in believable character types.*
+Uses a lightweight RAG-inspired approach: vectorizes the input name, retrieves the most similar characters from the popular characters' set, and injects their anime genres and themes to ground the output in believable character types.*
 - **🔹 Anime Filter**
   With a press of a button (**stylize**), transforms your image into an anime style!
   ✨ *Uses Bryandlee's PyTorch implementation of AnimeGAN2.
 [Check it out!](https://github.com/bryandlee/animegan2-pytorch)*